top of page

 TRANSITION PERIOD

-For a smooth transition for each child, Seeds follows a concept developed by educators in Germany based on the “Berlin model.”
+In order to have a smooth transition for your child, we follow a concept developed by educators in Germany based on the “Berlin Model.”
 This method is proven to support a secure and trustworthy transition.
+The transition period takes a few days and up to two weeks, depending on the individual needs of each child.

 Separations

-The parent needs to stay for the first day to help your child feel comfortable and safe in the new environment.
-Sunflower children (ages 2-3.6) will begin with a half-day on the first day until 12:00pm (no nap time) and Bumblebees, (ages 3.6-5.6) may stay for the full day with one parent.
+The parent is required to stay for the first full day to help your child feel comfortable and safe in the new environment.
+If the child is ready, separations will begin on the second day, ranging from 20 minutes to 1 hour.

 What is my role as a parent during transitions?

-In the beginning, it's also helpful to play with your child during the morning free play so the homeroom teacher has the opportunity to play together with the parent and child - this way the child realizes that they can also trust and play with the teacher.
+On the first day, it is also recommended to play with your child during free play so the teacher has the opportunity to play together with the parent and child together.
+This helps the child realize that they can also trust and play with the teacher.
+Once the child feels more comfortable, the parent may slowly step back and allow their child to explore and play on their own.

 bottom of page